wgetgoose/cs121-pr4/README.md

     1. Multiple save files
     2. Ability for user to select save file on load
     3. Using a save file skips the intro sequence
-13. An slightly expanded (not randomly generated) map
+13. A slightly expanded (not randomly generated) map
 14. “Use” command, allowing players to use the same command for potions and notes
 15. Win condition
 16. Custom room names, monster names